ToshioCP/Gtk4-tutorial/gfm/sec20.md

 Such dialog is called a composite widget.

 Composite widgets are defined with template XMLs.
-The class is built in the class initialization function and the instances are built and desposed by the following functions.
+The class is built in the class initialization function and the instances are built and disposed by the following functions.

 - gtk\_widget\_init\_template
 - gtk\_widget\_dispose\_template